 Anal Cancer

-Anal cancer is a disease in which malignant cells form in the tissues of the anus, the end of the large intestine, below the rectum.
-The National Cancer Institute estimates that about 10,540 people in the United States will diagnosed with cancer of the anus in 2024, and 2,190 people will die of the disease.
+Anal cancer is a disease in which malignant cells form in the tissues of the anus, which is located at the end of the large intestine below the rectum.
+The National Cancer Institute estimates that about 10,540 people in the United States were diagnosed with cancer of the anus in 2024, and 2,190 people died of the disease.
 The five-year relative survival rate for anal cancer is 70.6%.

 Source: National Cancer Institute